sdcst-2025/003-basic-input-nlwolsey/README.md

 x = int( input("Enter a number") )
 Casting is very important if you want to retrieve a number from input and use it in a calculation.

-**Important Note about the Autograder**
-The autograder sometimes includes the ENTER key when it retrieves input.
-This means that your input may have a hidden/unseen character that is attached to the end of your string literal.
-If you cast it as a number, this is not a problem, however, it IS a problem for the autograder.
-To correct this, we add the ".strip()" method to the end of your input to strip the hidden characters.

 ```
-x = input("What is your name?").strip()

 ### 5 Tasks